jdupuy/HalfedgeCatmullClark/README.md

 This repository provides source code to reproduce some of the results of my paper ["A Halfedge Refinement Rule for Parallel Catmull-Clark Subdivision"](https://onrendering.com/).
 The key contribution of this paper is to provide super simple algorithms to compute Catmull-Clark subdivision in parallel with support for semi-sharp creases.
 The algorithms are compiled in the C header-only library `CatmullClark.h`.
 In addition you will find a direct GLSL port of these algorithms in the
-`glsl` folder.
-For various usage examples, see the `examples` folder.
+`glsl/` folder.
+For various usage examples, see the `examples/` folder.

 ### License